thunderrabbit/barefoot_rob/content/events/2023/03/11first-cuddle-party-event.en.md

 well-being.
 They also provide an opportunity to practice communication, consent, and boundary setting in a supportive and respectful environment.

-The event will begin with a presentation of the [Rules of Cuddle Party](https://cuddleparty.com/cuddle-party-rules/), including conversation games to foster ease of communication.
+We will begin with a presentation of the [Rules of Cuddle Party](https://cuddleparty.com/cuddle-party-rules/), including conversation games to foster ease of communication.